simasch/oracle-testcontainers-springboot/README.md

 ### 5. Test Environment Isolation

-- In environments like those using **Testcontainers**, the `DEMOOWNER` can pre-define the schema setup for tests while the `DEMOUSER` is used to simulate how the actual application interacts with the database.
+- In environments like those using **Testcontainers**, the owner user can pre-define the schema setup for tests while the application user is used to simulate how the actual application interacts with the database.
 This provides a realistic and production-like scenario in tests.

 ### 6. Auditing and Accountability

-- By separating users, we can easily track and audit actions performed by the application (`DEMOUSER`) versus schema creation or maintenance (`DEMOOWNER`).
+- By separating users, we can easily track and audit actions performed by the application user versus schema creation or maintenance.
 This enhances accountability and simplifies troubleshooting.

 ### 7. Ease of Migration and Testing

 - When using tools such as **Testcontainers**, the separate user roles allow for flexibility:
-    - The `DEMOOWNER` user can be used by the containerized environment during test setup (e.g., schema initialization).
+    - The DDL user can be used by the containerized environment during test setup (e.g., schema initialization).
-    - The `DEMOUSER` can simulate the actual application behavior, ensuring the separation of concerns.
+    - The DML user can simulate the actual application behavior, ensuring the separation of concerns.

 ### 8. Reduced Attack Surface

-- If the application user credentials (`DEMOUSER`) are compromised, attackers would only have access to the DML operations set, reducing the impact.
+- If the application user credentials are compromised, attackers would only have access to the DML operations set, reducing the impact.
 They would not be able to alter schema objects or perform privileged database actions.

-### Example in Context
+### Example in this Project

 - `DEMOOWNER`:
-    - Used during schema setup by `Testcontainers`.
-It has full rights to modify the schema (create tables, define constraints, etc.).
+    - Used during schema setup by Testcontainers and migrations with Flyway.
+It has full rights to modify the schema.

 - `DEMOUSER`:
     - Used by the application itself.
 It operates strictly within the boundaries of predefined DML permissions, reducing the risks to the schema and structural integrity of the database.

-By following this approach, we achieve a cleaner separation of responsibilities between the schema-design phase and runtime application behavior, which is a widely accepted best practice in secure and scalable database design.
+For convenience the `DEMOUSER` has synonyms to not have to prefix the table names with the schema name.